weavedb/wao/README.md

 ##### wait

-`wait` untill the process becomes available after `spwn`.
+`wait` until the process becomes available after `spwn`.
 This is mostly used internally with `deploy`.

 ```js
 const { err } = await ao.wait({ pid })